parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/optimising-wellbeing/dealing-with-stress-and-challenges.md

 ## What can I do?

 ### Activity
 Being more active can help to combat stress.
 For some people, Parkinson’s makes it tricky to stay active.
 You may have to adapt the type of activity you do.
 Some may choose to go to the gym or join a sports team; others may need something they can do at home.
 One effect of the COVID pandemic has been a considerable increase in the amount and range of exercise classes available online, through platforms such as Zoom.

 Achieving a more active lifestyle can be as simple as making small changes to your everyday routines, for example:
 - Tidying up a bit faster when doing the housework
 - Walk one or two flights of stairs if possible and then take the lift
 - Leaving the car at home for short journeys
 - Getting off the bus a stop earlier and walking the rest of the journey
-- Put things you commonly use on a higher shelf so you have to stretch to reach them
+- Put things you commonly use on a higher shelf, so you have to stretch to reach them

-See our *Keeping Active* page for more guidance or visit *Parkinson’s UK* and see their exercise page for more advice.
+See our <a href="/learn/living-with-parkinsons/optimising-wellbeing/keeping-active" class="internal-link">_Keeping Active_</a> page for more guidance or visit <a href="https://www.parkinsons.org.uk/information-and-support/physical-activity-and-exercise" class="external-link" target="_blank" rel="noopener noreferrer">Parkinson's UK</a> and see their exercise page for more advice.

----

 ### Diet
 The food we eat can affect the way we feel, both physically and mentally.
 And in turn, how we feel can affect the food we eat.
 So, healthy eating habits are important for improving our mood and general sense of wellbeing.